Seven SMART ways to create added value with the learn/work environment Is the learn/work environment just a space with a…

 ‘Start-up’ curiosity and drive.

 The whole is more than the sum of its parts!
-By isolating the fields of Real Estate, Facility Management, Information Technology and Human Resources in separate “silos” they became more manageable, but from the perspective of the users, there are no distinct boundaries between those “silos” for their experience of an integrated learn/work environment.
+By breaking up the fields of Real Estate, Facility Management, Information Technology and Human Resources into separate “silos” they became more manageable.
+But they are only artificial boundaries of perception.
+From the perspective of the users, there are no distinct boundaries between those “silos” for their experience of an integrated learn/work environment that boosts their productivity and well-being

 “The real voyage of discovery consists, not in seeking new landscapes, but in having new eyes.”
 (Marcel Proust)

-Join us in this journey of boundary-crossing with an open mind, question everything, and feel into the possibilities with your heart.
+Join us and other forward-thinkers in this rebelliously curious journey of boundary-crossing with an open mind, question everything, and feel the possibilities with your heart.
 Remember that “All concepts are wrong, but some are useful.”

 “An Exploration Odyssey where REAL ESTATE and the REAL STATE of People meet.”

-ATELIER V is a consultancy firm in the business of space.
-Energy balancing of learn/work environments, the ecosystem of Bricks, Bytes and Behaviour that provides an evidence-based managerial lever throughout its lifecycle.
+ATELIER V is a consultancy firm in the business of space that concentrates on the energy balancing of learn/work environments.
+An integrated holistic approach to creating an ecosystem of Bricks, Bytes and Behaviour.
+The learn/work environment is an interrelated management tool.
+It provides an evidence-based managerial lever throughout its lifecycle.

 We help clients to discover the possibility of adaptable environments that make a meaningful and measurable difference for organisations and people to stay relevant and competitive.